ErpNetDocs/webclient/introduction/how-to/functional-panels/product-list.md

 # How to use the Product list panel

-The **Product list** functional panel displays a list of products which are currently in stock for an enterprise company.
+The **Product list** functional panel displays all products belonging to an enterprise company, filtered by their unique product groups.

-Using it, you can easily **adjust** existing product quantities or **add** new ones in the document lines of logistical documents.
+Using it, you can easily **add** or **remove** product quantities in the document lines of logistical documents.

 ### Navigation